Kiwidivers : The Elite Rebreather Diving Shop in Phuket

 Ready to get certified?

-PADI Rebreather Diver Course
+PADI Rebreather Diver and Advanced Courses

 The latest rebreathers are lightweight, easy-transportable units that have sophisticated electronics to simplify their use.
 With the introduction of the PADI Rebreather Diver courses, rebreather diving training is now available for the PADI Open Water diver.